Klurige/electricitypricelevels/README.md

 The level for a time period is determined by checking the `cost` attribute of the price for that period against the configured thresholds.
 The whole time period must be below a threshold to get that level.

 ## Ranking
 The `sensor.electricitypricelevels` sensor provides a `rank` attribute that indicates the current price's rank compared to other prices for the current day.
-The rank is calculated on the price level of the current price.
+The rank is expressed in minutes, starting at 0.
+A full day is 1440 minutes (0-1439).
-- `1` is the lowest price for the day.
+- `0` is the lowest price minute for the day.
-- `100` is the highest price for the day.
+- `1439` is the highest price minute for the day.

-For example, to find the three cheapest hours of the day, the rank should be lower than 13.
-3/24 hours in a day, so 3 cheapest hours is 3/24 * 100 = 12.5, rounded up to 13.
+For example, to find the three cheapest hours of the day, look for ranks between 0 and 179.
+(3 hours × 60 minutes = 180 minutes, so ranks 0–179).
 Note that this will find non-consecutive time slots.

 #### Notes